Doruk34/Doruk34/README.md

 - 🔭 I’m currently working on **Algorithms and Coding**

-- 🌱 I’m currently learning **Python,MS-SQL,Html,CSS,Java-Script,React**
+- 🌱 I’m currently learning **Python, MS-SQL, Html, CSS, Java-Script and React**

 - 👯 I’m looking to collaborate on **Programming**